intro-to-git/intro-to-git.github.io/src/content/lessons/git-commands.md

 git commit -m "asdfgh"

 # Good examples
-git commit -m "fix: resolve login timeout issue" git commit -m "feat: add dark mode toggle" git commit -m "docs: update installation instructions"
+git commit -m "fix: resolved login timeout issue" git commit -m "feat: added dark mode toggle" git commit -m "docs: updated install instructions"
 ```

 <bonus-content>

-> In the link below, you will find a spec that can be useful to follow to ensure your
+> In the links below, you will find a spec that can be useful to follow
-> commit messages are well structured.
+> to ensure your commit messages are well structured.

 </bonus-content>

 ---